Corporate social responsibility (CSR)

 - Suppliers - eg by choosing your suppliers carefully, looking at their labour, health, safety, and environmental practices.
 See more on ethical trading.

-- Communities - there are many ways to create positive change in the community, eg sponsoring local events, taking part in charity initiatives, volunteering, etc. See corporate social responsibility: local community.
+- Communities - there are many ways to create positive change in the community, eg through sponsoring local events, taking part in charity initiatives, volunteering, etc. See corporate social responsibility: local community.

 - Employees - responsible business practices will often aim to do more than simply comply with the law.
 See staff motivation and performance.